hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter5.md

 \end{aligned}
 $$

-* $S$ is the corss sectional area of the magnetic circuit path
+* $S$ is the cross sectional area of the magnetic circuit path

 From the equation of reluctance, $\mathcal R = \frac{l}{\mu S}$,